-Downloaded info from: http://srv116.services.qc.ca/dimt-wid/sm-mw/rpt2.aspx
+Downloaded info from: http://srv116.services.gc.ca/dimt-wid/sm-mw/rpt2.aspx

-In addition, Canada's Food Price Report (2020) shows overall food prices are expected to rise 2 to 4% in 2020, with expected fruit and vegetable prices increasing 1.5-3.5% and 2-4% respectively.
-The forecast predicts that the annual food expenditure for the average Canadian family will be \$12,667, which corresponds to an expected increase of \$487 from 2019 (https://cdn.dal.ca/content/dam/dalhousie/pdf/sites/agri-food/Canada%20Food%20Price%20Report%20Eng%202020.pdf)
+In addition, Canada's Food Price Report (2021) shows overall food prices are expected to rise 3 to 5% in 2021, with expected fruit and vegetable prices increasing 2-4% and 4.5-6.5% respectively.
+The forecast predicts that the annual food expenditure for a family of four in Canada (comprised of a man and woman both age 31-50, a boy age 14-18, and a girl age 9-13) will be \$13,907 in 2021, which corresponds to an expected increase of \$695 (5%) from 2020 (Charlebois, S. et al., 2021).

-TYPE OF POLICY OR SYSTEMIC PROGRAM MANDATORY/ VOLUNTARY/NEITHER Nutritious Food Basket - Ministry of Agriculture and Rural Development Mandatory policy At the national level, the Canada Child Benefit program increased benefits for low-income households with children (See Table 8 Income Support Programs Currently Available for Households with Children Both Provincially and Nationally in Indicator 21 for increase announcement for July 2019).
+TYPE OF POLICY OR SYSTEMIC PROGRAM MANDATORY/ VOLUNTARY/NEITHER Nutritious Food Basket - Ministry of Agriculture and Rural Development Mandatory policy National Nutritious Food Basket (2019) forms the food component of the Market Basket Measure.
+It will used as a benchmark for Canada's official poverty line Mandatory monitoring policy Living wage calculations in communities Voluntary monitoring At the national level, the Canada Child Benefit program increased benefits for low-income households with children (See Table 8 Income Support Programs Currently Available for Households with Children Both Provincially and Nationally in Indicator 21 for increase announcement for July 2019).
 Mandatory policy